 I absolutely ADORE musicals.
 I don’t think I tend to come across as that kind of person but believe me, I am.
-I’m a proper curtains up, music starts, overwhelmed by excitement for musical crying kind of person.
+I’m a proper curtains up, music starts, overwhelmed by excitement kind of girl.

-Over the years I’ve seen a fair few, including some wild cards – this is my personal top 10 so far (just ones seen in London).
+Over the years I’ve seen a fair few, including some wild cards – this is my personal top 10 so far.
 They aren’t all on at the moment but things change quite quickly and musicals often come back, so didn’t see the harm in mentioning them.

 1) 42nd Street

 My friend Tina and I saw this on a bit of a whim.
 We’d both wanted to see it for a while and realised TodayTix (the app – worth downloading if you’re looking to see a show fairly last minute #notspon).
 They do a £25 ticket lottery, which means if you look at the app at the right time, you can get really good seats at a fraction of the price.
 We entered and got third row seats for that evening.
 To date, its one of the best decisions I have ever made.

 I am a big fan of a proper, classic musical and this ticked all the boxes for me; GREAT big tap dancing numbers (ridiculously impressive), amazing sets, catchy songs and a predictable ‘girl trying to achieve her dreams’ storyline.
 I loved it so much, I managed to go again just before it closed and I’m praying for the day it returns to the West End.

 As I just said, I love a classic musical and this is just that – great tap dancing, fun songs and genuinely funny moments all with heart in it.
 It’s a perfect family show, that everyone from your nan to your neighbour would enjoy.

 I didn’t know the storyline (or anything about it to be honest) before we went, so everything was new to me.
 It hasn’t returned to the stage since I saw it, but a girl can dream!

 3) Singin’ in the Rain